-However, you’ll have to bear the costs associated with purchasing the property, such as appraisal fees, application fees, and closing costs.
+You’ll have to bear the costs associated with purchasing the property, such as appraisal fees, application fees, and closing costs.

 These lenders charge 10%–18% interest on the loans, and the terms are usually for 12 months or less.
 These loans are ideal for remodeling projects, such as repairing a fixer-upper that you can then rent out or sell to earn a profit.

 Microloans are advanced to small businesses and start-ups to help them grow.
 If you have a small real estate business, you can avail of these loans to buy a cheap property or repair a fixer-upper before renting it out or selling it.